made2591/blog.madeddu.xyz/_posts/2019-02-07-docker-security.md

 | `docker network prune` | remove all unused networks; |
 | `docker network rm` | remove one or more networks; |

-Of course, the most usefull programs if you are still admin of your system - and you should, otherwise just RUN FOREST, RUN!!! - is detach the network interface of the container(s): which one?
-Well, this is something more related to the way you monitor your application but usually you should be able to identify where is the cause if you're owner (or you now the owner) of the application.
+Of course, the most useful programs if you are still admin of your system - and you should, otherwise just RUN FOREST, RUN!!! - is detach the network interface of the container(s): which one?
+Well, this is something more related to the way you monitor your application but usually you should be able to identify where is the cause if you're owner (or you know the owner) of the application.
 What I mean?
 For instance, if you're homepage get hacked, you should be able to know at least which part of the application serve the homepage and start from there, etc.

 ##### Docker stop
 The well known Docker stop terminate your container: if your container is orchestrated by some other tools (ecs, k8s, etc), it could not be enough and you should most probably act over deployment, services, or any other abstraction layer that *manage* your container for you.

-The point is: a stopped container is something you can work on to understand what happened (for instance by looking at the logs with `docker log` command) and in general is a good practise to avoid escalation of the problem.
+The point is: a stopped container is something you can work on to understand what happened (for instance by looking at the logs with `docker log` command) and in general is a good idea to avoid escalation of the problem.

 <p align="center"><img src="https://i.imgur.com/J8ZVlEw.png" style="width: 100%; marker-top: -10px;"/></p>

 ##### Docker diff
-Despite the Docker diff is a really powerfull command, it doesn't seem to be always well known: what it does and why it's important?
+Despite the Docker diff is a really powerful command, it doesn't seem to be always well known: what it does and why it's important?

 To quote [the official doc](https://docs.docker.com/engine/reference/commandline/diff/), the Docker diff inspect changes to files or directories on a container's filesystem.